Guardian Druid Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.2

 Necrolord Guardian Druid

-Necrolord is an amazing option for Guardian Druids, providing one of the best single target Covenant abilities, and multiple great Soulbind trees.
+Necrolord is a decent option for Guardian Druids, providing one of the best single-target Covenant abilities, and multiple great Soulbind trees.

 cooldown which bounces from foe to friend, meaning it can have around